PreetSharma29/RateMyResume/README.md

 RateMyResume is a web application built with Vite, React, and Tailwind CSS that allows users to upload their resume and a job description.
 The app intelligently analyzes both to generate a detailed score and report based on several hiring factors.

+## Problem Statement

+Many job seekers struggle to match their resumes with specific job descriptions, which lowers their chances of getting noticed.
+Manually comparing skills, readability, and key action words can be tiring and confusing.
+RateMyResume solves this by using the Gemini API to quickly analyze a resume and job description.
+It provides a detailed report showing skill match, action verbs used, readability, and a total score — helping users improve their resumes for better job opportunities.

 ## Features

 - Resume & Job Description Analysis